 Even the most stellar Instagram content won’t receive positive engagement if your customers have a negative experience with your brand.
 Poor customer service, a malfunctioning product and other bad practices could result in a decline in engagement.
 Try looking inward to see if there are ways you could improve company operations and customer service.

 9. Bots & Fake Accounts

 Instagram has a lot of competition.
 Though it can be tempting to use bots in order to garner more followers, avoid this practice at all costs.
 Instagram recently updated its algorithm, and many of your fake followers are being deactivated by the droves.
 If you’ve noticed your Instagram engagement is down, this could mean that you are losing followers that added no value to begin with.
-It’s better to use automation instead to be able to schedule your posts for when your audience is actually online, which will save you time without resorting to having robots as followers.
+It’s better to use automation instead to be able to schedule your posts for when your audience is actually online, or send DMs automatically, which will save you time without resorting to having robots as followers.

 10. Poor Communication with Followers/Customers

 When it comes to engagement, consider how you are communicating with your followers.
 Remember to respond to comments and messages that you receive.
 Try responding to DMs from your desktop instead of your phone, which can make it easier to type.
 You can also try scheduling your posts for the next few weeks instead of trying to remember to post daily.